-Our educational series is called Let’s Play! and is intended to further the skills and techniques of our local theater artists while introducing the community to basic performing concepts through theater education and hands on activity.
+Our educational series is called Let’s Play! and is intended to further the skills and techniques of our local theater artists while introducing the community to basic performing concepts through theater education and hands-on activity.
+Our company of Let’s Play! actors keep Let’s Play! fresh and exciting.
+The Let’s Play! company is currently accepting applications for the 2018 season.
 Find out about our past and upcoming Let’s Play! events on the News & Updates page.

 Second Saturday Workshops